oemuraye/alx-low_level_programming/0x0F-function_pointers/README.md

     This file should contain the function that selects the correct function to perform the        operation asked by the user.
 You’re not allowed to declare any other function.
  * 3-main.c
     This file should contain your main function only.
-4. Write a program that prints the opcodes of its own main function.